Montana Territory Gazetteer

 Irvine C E, attorney at law and probate judge

-Jonas H k Company, merchant tailors, and furnishing goods
+Jonas H k Company, merchant tailors, and furnishing

 Jordan & Miller, restaurant